• Home

 Serving Ideas

-For school mornings specifically, this pairs well with a travel mug of cocoa or milk and a piece of fruit that the kid can eat in the car.
-The sandwich itself is easy to hold with one hand and doesn’t fall apart in the wrapper, which matters when breakfast is happening between the kitchen and the front door.
+For school mornings, this goes great with hot cocoa or milk in a travel mug and piece of fruit that your kid can eat in the car.
+The sandwich is also easy to eat with one hand and won’t fall out of the wrapper, which is important when you’re having breakfast on the go between the kitchen and the front door.

 Make-Ahead and Freezer Instructions